MikleRusne/mad-project/README.md

 # Check documentation.pdf for more details

 # Introduction
 Shallow is a mobile app where users can browse libraries by genre (currently only Gutendex), download ebooks and read them in the app.
-Users can also post articles, and follow other
+Us./screenshots/ers can also(ost articles, and follow othe)
 # Features:
 - Full user management system
 	- Follow other users